anapaulagomes/step/tests/fixtures/manual_deploy.md

 ## After deploy

-After the deploy don't forget about notifying people in the team's Slack channel.
+After the deployment don't forget about notifying people in the team's Slack channel.